ThunbergOlle/SteamTradeBot/README.md

 # SteamTradeBot
 This is a steambot developed by CloudiaN that get's the market prices from the market and updates them live in to the database.
 The bot is FREE, Easy to setup (You run install.bat), and tells you everything it does (Every trade and why.).
-# THE BOT IS CURRENTLY NOT WORKING, We are working on a fix!

 ## Why use a steambot?